GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 maximum permitted bulk temperature

-The highest test temperature, determined according to the GB/T 23800 test method, at which the degradation rate of the tested organic heat transfer fluid does not exceed 10% (mass fraction).
+maximum test temperature at which the deterioration rate of the tested organic heat transfer fluid does not exceed 10% (mass fraction) as determined by the test specified in GB/T 23800

 3.9